Spartan-Velanjeri/ROS2_Autogen/README.md

 1. ~~Support for Gazebo Classic~~ (COMPLETE) and test with different Ignition Gazebo Sim Versions
 2. Support for additional scripts and nodes to be added in launch file

-## Notes
+## Troubleshooting

-1. If you have meshes, make sure to launch from inside the src folder of your colcon workspace to view all the meshes on the simulator.
-For some reason, it is not showing up when launching from another directory
+1. ~~If you have meshes, make sure to launch from inside the src folder of your colcon workspace to view all the meshes on the simulator.
+For some reason, it is not showing up when launching from another directory~~ With the help of env-hooks, you can launch from anywhere you want as long as you are sourcing the workspace.

+2. If you are spawning the robot with Gazebo Classic, make sure that the main urdf is of format .urdf and NOT .urdf.xacro as it'll cause some troubles while trying to parse it on Gazebo Classic.
+Just run the command after sourcing the description pkg of the robot to convert the .urdf. xacro to just .urdf

+    ```bash
+    ros2 run xacro xacro your_file.urdf.xacro > your_file.urdf
+    ```

+Then Copy THIS .urdf file into the ROS Autogen's urdf folder along with all the other files from the description pkg's urdf folder.

+When running the main.py, make sure to point to this .urdf when asked about the path to the URDF.

+There's no need to change anything with Ignition Gazebo as it can work with both .urdf and .urdf.xacro